Medically Reviewed by Sam Muslin, DDS, MAGD | Last Updated on 09/22/2023

-Before treatment starts, you will experience your new jaw position, and see the shape of your new face and profile with JawTrac® Testing.
-You cannot test or experience jaw surgery or braces.
+Before treatment starts, you will experience your new jaw position and see the shape of your new face and profile with JawTrac® Testing.
+You cannot test or experience surgery or braces.
 The Face Lift Dentistry® Method works well for patients that have already had surgery and braces that are unhappy with their results.
-This method has successful from 14 to 93 years of age treating all types of bite issues, misaligned jaws, underbites, TMJ issues, sleeping problems, and premature aging.
+This method has been successful for patients between 14 and 93 years of age, treating all types of bite issues, misaligned jaws, underbites, TMJ issues, sleeping problems, and premature aging.
 It is the new age of non-invasive high-tech treatment.

-Follow this link to learn more about treatment cost with the Face Lift Dentistry® Method.
+Follow this link to learn more about cost of treatment with the Face Lift Dentistry® Method.

 Overbites are caused by hereditary or genetics, shaped by the natural eruption of teeth, which are random events.
 Teeth erupt while the patient is still growing, and stop erupting when they hit an opposing tooth.
 There is no science to predict or manage the natural process of tooth eruption, so overbites, malocclusions, bad bites, underbites, and deep overbites are common.